nlgranger/SeqTools/README.rst

 3

 Because of delayed execution, intermediate values for chained transformations need not be computed and stored unless explicitly required.
-As a result, memory usage remains as low as possible but it is still possible to probe intermediate values.
+As a result you can evaluate a whole pipeline of transformations for each item without storing intermediate results, but you can also probe intermediate values to test your pipeline.

 >>> def f1(x):
 ...     return x + 1